ePaulo/Anki/README.md

 First Deck added focuses on HTML and includes "fill in the blank" style questions that requires a "type your answer" response.

 The Anki app can be downloaded from https://apps.ankiweb.net/

+The Anki Manual can be found here https://docs.ankiweb.net/